feature-hub/feature-hub/docs/guides/writing-a-feature-app.md

 };
 ```

-This mechanism allows teams to quickly get Feature Apps off the ground, without
+This technique allows teams to quickly get Feature Apps off the ground, without
 being dependent on the integrator.
 However, as soon as other teams need to use
 this Feature Service, it should be published and included in the global set of
 Feature Services by the integrator.